SHARING A COMMON VISION IN A DIVIDED WORLD.

 The Forest – Common Ground is intended to provide an uplifting and “counter” message to these prevailing attitudes, celebrating the universal appeal of the forest as both sanctuary and sustainer – supporting a diverse, strong and accepting community of common understanding.

 Please note videos on this website refer to a submission closing date of December 31, 2020 and a tentative exhibition date of the summer of 2022.
-Due to Covid challenges, and as noted above, these have been extended to December 31, 2021 and 2023 respectively.
+Due to Covid challenges, design and construction requirements, image processing and numerous other project initiatives, these have been extended to December 31, 2021 and 2024/25 respectively.

 HELP BUILD THE FOREST THROUGH SPONSORSHIP.